 When considering entertainment options to draw in customers, you will need to consider the level of risk inherent with that activity.
 Will it reduce customer flow and create crowded conditions?
 Will it involve people being inside, or needing to touch surfaces that several others are also touching?
 It will be up to you to evaluate whether you can create systems to minimize those risks, or whether it is safer to forgo certain activities this year.

-- When you have selected potential activities, consider the Center for Disease Control’s Hierarchy of Control in relation to the activity.
-This system guides you through evaluating if there are alternatives or adjustments to make the option less likely to spread the disease.
-For example, as opposed to letting families walk through the sugarhouse, rope off the opened door and let them look in, or move a small evaporator outdoors for boiling demonstrations.
+- For example, as opposed to letting families walk through the sugarhouse, rope off the opened door and let them look in, or move a small evaporator outdoors for boiling demonstrations.

-- Consider a few contingency plans for likely possible scenarios.
-(If it rains, what will you do?
-If you get a rush of visitors, how will you handle the crowds?)
+- Consider contingency plans for possible scenarios (if it rains, what will you do?
+If you get a rush of visitors, how will you handle the crowds?).